-This report summarises the first stage of the Reconfigure project, in which we piloted a form of action research in which digital privacy workshops are paired with data collection in order to better understand the online threats individual citizens face, barriers which prevent them from accessing or acting on cybersecurity guidance, and solutions they would like to see implemented.
+This report summarises the first stage of the Reconfigure project.
+So far, we have piloted a form of action research in which digital privacy workshops are paired with data collection in order to better understand the online threats individual citizens face, barriers which prevent them from accessing or acting on cybersecurity guidance, and solutions they would like to see implemented.
 At this stage, we would like to leave the reader with four impressions:

 First, the enthusiasm and thoughtfulness of our participants stands in stark contrast to the stereotype of lazy, uninterested technology users, which is all too common in cybersecurity narratives.
 Our participants cared not only about their own digital privacy, but also about the security of their families and communities.
 They were curious and critical of the broader structural forces which shape online data collection and offered a wealth of creative ideas towards improving technology through product design as well as regulatory and social changes.
 Most people see the digital devices that shape their lives as predefined tools: to be purchased, learned, put to use, tolerated, loved or avoided.
 Only a select few -technologists and designers- see them as malleable code that can be constantly improved and reimagined.
-These findings suggest that if more people can see themselves as agents of computing and adopt this mindset of reconfiguring, we could propose a different, more inclusive vision of what computing and cybersecurity could be.
+These findings suggest that if more people can see themselves as agents of computing and adopt a mindset of reconfiguration, we could propose a different, more inclusive vision of what cybersecurity is.

 Second, we wish to emphasize the benefits of our methods.
-Creating a social, supportive space for people to reflect on cybersecurity and take action helped participants identify and, to some extent, overcome common barriers.
-Our interactive platform helped make data collection a collaborative process where participants commented on each other's contributions, noting similarities and differences to their own experiences and putting them in the position of citizen scientists.
+Creating a social, supportive space for people to improve and reflect on their digital practices helped participants identify and, to some extent, overcome common barriers.
+Our interactive platform helped make data collection a collaborative process where participants commented on each other's contributions, noting similarities and differences to their own experiences and putting them in the position

-Third, in answer to our central research question, the cybersecurity that emerges from this project is a communal practice -one in which individuals and communities take the time to protect themselves and each other through reflection and action.
-These actions can be small and personal -like downloading a password manager- however it is clear from our discussions that the burden cannot be borne by individual citizens alone.
+Third, in answer to our central research question, the cybersecurity that emerges from this project is a communal practice-one in which people take the time to protect themselves and each other through reflection and action.
+Actions can be small and personal-like downloading a password manager-however it is clear from our discussions that the burden cannot be borne by individuals and their communities alone.
 Significant changes need to come from government and corporate actors taking more responsibility over citizens' privacy and autonomy.

-Fourth, this reconfigured cybersecurity is more sensitive to the intersecting experiences of privilege and discrimination that inevitably shape life online.
-By taking these diverse standpoints and perspectives into account, we learn about a wider number of threats which affect people who have a different set of experiences to the average cybersecurity expert.
-By respecting these experiences as a valid source of knowledge about cybersecurity, we challenge a monolithic, orthodox understanding of what "counts" as a cybersecurity issue.
+Fourth, a reconfigured cybersecurity is more sensitive to the intersecting experiences of privilege and discrimination that inevitably shape life online.
+By taking diverse standpoints and perspectives into account, we learn about a wider number of threats which affect people who have a different set of experiences to the average technical expert.
+By respecting these experiences as a valid source of knowledge, we challenge a monolithic, orthodox understanding of what is included as a cybersecurity issue.

 Going forward, we will publish a more in-depth exploration of our data in an academic paper.
-We also wish to improve on these methods by setting up a project with recurring workshops, to give participants more space and time to implement the changes they want to see.
+We also wish to improve on these methods by setting up a project with recurring workshops, to give participants more space and time to implement the changes they aspire to.
 Lastly, we aim to reach out to communities which are disproportionately targeted by online surveillance and harassment.
 We will make these future workshops less focused on individual actions and tool-based solutions, and more aimed at developing community and finding structural solutions.